Abelarm/UCLRemoteStudyEventDispatcher/INSTALL.md

 ensure that RabbitMQ works.

-Run setup.py install -path /path
+Run setup.py install -path /path <br />
-This will install all the packages needed for the framework ** pip is needed
+This will install all the packages needed for the framework<br />
+** pip is needed<br />

-Run setup.py uninstall for removing all the component Also the output of the algorithms
+Run setup.py uninstall for removing all the component<br />
+Also the output of the algorithms<br />

 Python 3.3+, pip is needed